Skip to main content Skip to sitemap

 • Dishwashers and washing machines can be used.

-• Avoid contact with household pets if possible, as well as any contact with wild animals.
+• Mpox can be spread from humans to animals.
+Avoid all contact with household pets if possible, as well as any contact with wild animals or livestock.

 • Keep your pets in the home.
-If possible, ask someone in the home who is not sick and has not been exposed to care for the pet.
-This is especially important for rodents, rabbits and non-human primates.
+If possible, ask someone in the home who is not sick and has not been exposed, to care for the pet.
+If this isn’t possible, cover all lesions, wear a well-fitted mask and gloves when providing any care.

 • Avoid close or prolonged contact with pets, for example, avoid touching, snuggling, and kissing animals, especially if you have unhealed sores on the face, hands, or arms.

-• Wash hands with soap and water or use an alcohol-based hand rub immediately before and after touching pets, their food or supplies; if you have a rash/sores on your hands and must touch an animal, wear disposable gloves to avoid potential disease transmission.
+• Wash hands with soap and water or use an alcohol-based hand rub immediately before and after touching pets, their food or supplies.

-• Review the Monkeypox Vaccine Information Sheet and the HPEPH Imvamune Vaccine Fact Sheet
+• Review the Mpox Vaccine Information Sheet and the HPEPH Imvamune Vaccine Fact Sheet

 Remember